xujian000/xujian000.github.io/_pages/about.md

   - /about.html
 ---
 <br>
-Hello, my name is Xu Jian.
 I am a graduate from the **University of Electronic Science and Technology of China**, where I studied Communication and Information Systems. <br>

 I have over three years of experience as a software development engineer in the tech industry, having previously worked at [Alibaba](https://www.alibaba.com/) and [RingCentral](https://www.ringcentral.com/).
 I also have several months of experience as a research assistant, during which I focused on multimodal image fusion tasks at the University of Electronic Science and Technology of China.<br>